go-piv/piv-go/README.md

 fmt.Println("Credentials set.
 Your PIN is: %s", newPIN)
 ```

-The user can user the PIN later to fetch the management key:
+The user can use the PIN later to fetch the management key:

 ```go
 m, err := yk.Metadata(pin)